 When you are on your own, no one is going to pay your bills for you or hold your hand at the doctor’s office.
 You have to figure out everything about getting around more or less unassisted.
 Yes, it can be mortifying, but you will not regret the results.

 2. You learn what “tolerance” means

 New cultures can be bizarre, mind-boggling, and honestly, frustrating.
 Culture shock will not be an alien idea to you as you travel.
 Your first round with it will be the worst.
 The second and third time will come and go like the sniffles.
 Travelling means understanding that everyone and every culture has its unique quirks and norms, and you learn to accept those differences instead of fighting them.

 3. You figure out your passion

-Traveling alone gives you a lot of time to just sit and think about the world and your place in it.
+Travelling alone gives you a lot of time to just sit and think about the world and your place in it.
 You can reflect on your life, who you are, and what you want.
-Traveling, after all, means following your heart and living as you choose to live, so do not be surprised if you unearth your purpose while traipsing through a jungle or cave spelunking.
+Travelling, after all, means following your heart and living as you choose to live, so do not be surprised if you unearth your purpose while traipsing through a jungle or cave spelunking.

 4. You learn how to live without luxuries